rka97/SpaceVoyager/README.md

 # README
 A basic bullet hell shooter in OpenGl and C++.
 Usage of OOP instead of quicker data-oriented design makes it a bit slow.
 Models used were freely downloadable, mostly from turbosquid.
+Course project for Computer Graphics.

 # To-do
 - [ ] Make falling sharpnel.